Bugzilla is an open-source Bug tracking tool. Many companies are using this open-source tool for managing the software development process.

 You can export the search results from Bugzilla CSV or XML formats.

 There are many customizations that can be done in Bugzilla.

-Email Preference – Here user can set any notifications emails that one wants to receive
+Email Preference: Here, the user can set any notifications emails they want to receive.

-The fields that are present in the generating a report are
+The fields that are present in generating a report are:

 Enter some string for the search and click on Generate Report.

-So the report is grouped based on the field specified in the Multiple Tables field and respective X and Y axis has been populated.
+So the report is grouped based on the field specified in the Multiple Tables field and the respective X and Y-axis have been populated.

-Now in the bottom of the page, there is option for the user to view the same report in Bar chart, Line Chart or a CSV format report
+Now, at the page’s bottom, there is an option for the user to view the same report in Bar chart, Line Chart, or a CSV format report.

 Also, the user can save the report using the Remember Report option at the bottom of the page.